 Activity trackers allow you to track your steps constantly via a small device, either clipped to your clothing, bra or worn around your wrist.
-Trackers such as Fitbit & Jawbone to mention a couple will sync to their native apps or 3rd party tracking app allowing accurate tracking of your daily steps.
-Fitbit makes activity tracking easy and automatic,
+Trackers such as Fitbit or Garmin will sync to their native apps or 3rd party tracking app allowing accurate tracking of your daily steps.

 What is your Current Activity Level